DARF: Depth-Aware Generalizable Neural Radiance Field: Experiments

 \subsection{Results}

-We compare with the state-of-the-art methods, including PixelNeRF \cite{yu2021pixelnerf}, IBRNet \cite{wang2021ibrnet} and MVSNeRF \cite{chen2021mvsnerf} in three aspects: 1) The visual quality of the novel-view rendering; 2) the geometry learning ability measured by depth estimation accuracy; and 3) the computational efficiency of each method.
-All of the results are inferred without per-scene fine tuning.
+We compare with the state-of-the-art methods, including PixelNeRF \cite{yu2021pixelnerf}, IBRNet \cite{wang2021ibrnet} and MVSNeRF \cite{chen2021mvsnerf} in four aspects: (\textit{i}) The visual quality of novel-view rendering; (\textit{ii}) the geometry learning ability measured by depth estimation accuracy; (\textit{iii}) the computational efficiency of each method; and (\textit{iv}) intuitive evaluation of rendering results from users.
+All of the results are inferred without per-scene fine-tuning.